 Will I Have to go to Court to Resolve My Case?

-It may be possible to recover fair and reasonable compensation through settlement negotiations with a manufacturer or insurance company, but there is a possibility that you will need to file a lawsuit for your injuries.
-Still, you may not need to actually go to court.
-In many cases, a dangerous drug or medical device has caused injuries to other patients, too.
-There may be grounds for a class action lawsuit, many of which settle before going to trial.
+It may be possible to recover fair and reasonable compensation through settlement negotiations with a manufacturer prior to filing of suit, but there is a possibility you will need to file a lawsuit for your injuries.
+Still, you may not need to go to court.

-When Should I Hire an Athens, GA Dangerous Drugs and Medical Device Attorneys Lawyer?
+When Should I Hire a Dangerous Drugs and Medical Device Lawyer?

 It is critical to consult with an attorney as soon as you start feeling pain, experiencing negative effects, or become aware of potential issues.
 It can take time to gather the facts necessary to review your potential case for statute of limitations.
 Do not delay in contacting an attorney.
 Our experienced lawyers at Blasingame, Burch, Garrard & Ashley, P.C. have in-depth knowledge of the laws and concepts governing dangerous drugs and medical device cases.
-We also have strategic skills when dealing with manufacturers and insurance companies, so we are dedicated to obtaining the best possible settlement in your case.
+We also have strategic skills when dealing with manufacturers, and we are dedicated to obtaining the best possible settlement in your case.
 If we cannot reach an agreement, our lawyers have extensive experience in litigation, so we will aggressively fight for your rights in court.

-Talk to Our Athens, GA Dangerous Drugs and Medical Device Attorneys Right Away
+Talk to Our U.S. Dangerous Drugs and Medical Device Attorneys Right Away

 If you live in the United States and have been injured by a dangerous drug or medical device, please contact Blasingame, Burch, Garrard & Ashley, P.C.
-You can reach our Athens, GA office at (706) 354-4000 or via our website.
+You can reach our office at (706) 354-4000 or via our website.
 We are happy to schedule a free case evaluation with one of our experienced lawyers.
 We have offices in Atlanta, Athens, and Lake Oconee, and we handle dangerous drugs and medical device cases in Georgia and throughout the U.S.